-The next step is to adjust the multimeter to a direct current of 20-volt range and connect the battery terminals positive to positive and negative to negative, while the battery is still connected with your vehicle engine, just like you did for the static battery volt test.
+The next step is to adjust the multimeter to a direct current of the 20-volt range and connect the battery terminals positive to positive and negative to negative while the battery is still connected to your vehicle engine, just like you did for the static battery volt test.

 For your battery to pass a load test, the multimeter must read between 9.5 to 10.5 volts straight for 30 seconds when the battery is tested.

 Any reading of voltage below 9.5 volts, or if the battery holds a good record for a while and steadily drops, or even when it falls instantly to 0 volts, then it means there is a problem, and the battery should be replaced due to its low capacity.